fqqf/reverse-bash/README.md

 ```

 ## logme
-*Intercepts calls to binary by wrapping it with logger. (logme-strict uses exec redirection)*
+*Intercepts calls to binary by wrapping it with logger. (logme-strict uses exec redirection with both STDOUT and STDERR)*

 ### Usage:
 ```bash